danielcugler/kubectllog/README.md

 When running the application, it will show you a list of kubernetes pods.
 Choose one using the up and down keyboard keys, hit enter, and then the log will be shown.

+### Choosing the properties that are printed in log

+The current JSON properties being printed in the log are `message` and `timestamp`.
+If you want to change them, just update the `src/index.ts/printJSONPropertiesInTheLog()` function.

 ### Improvements

 - Check if the message being printed is a JSON.
 If so, format it accordingly before printing in the log